 For students interested in community and school health programs.
 Investigates holistic health and behavioral changes that can positively influence total human well-being.
 Discusses factors that impact personal health behavior.
 Focuses on behavioral change models and theories including planning, implementation and evaluation.
 Examines health counseling approaches, group process, and strategies related to specific health problems.

 For students in health and behavioral sciences and other related fields who wish to work in gerontological settings.
 Examines health issues and problems of older adults.
 Addresses topics affecting older adults including: the aging process, chronic and infectious diseases, health care resources, and health promotion.
 Covers medication issues, long-term care, death and dying, and other related topics.

 For students interested in a Community Health option within the Integrated Studies Degree.
 Also for students interested or working in health care fields such as nursing, dental hygiene, etc. Introduces the study of human disease including general principles of disease and major diseases of body systems and organs.
 Applies genetic, behavioral and environmental issues to the study of human diseases.

-Provides students with the needed knowledge and skills for community health grant writing.
+Provides knowledge and skills for public health grant writing.
 Teaches the major elements of grant writing including the identification of grant sources, writing grant proposals, and preparation of budgets and timelines.

 Introduces use of statistics for research purposes in the fields of public and community health.
 Teaches descriptive and inferential statistics.
 Includes central tendency, variability, correlation and regression, probability, and various inferential techniques such as t-test for independent and dependent samples, one-way and two-way analysis of variance, post-hoc tests, and non-parametric statistical tests.